 When: Monday 30th January – Wednesday 1st February 2023

-The 24th annual Population Approach Group in Australia and New Zealand (PAGANZ) meeting will be held in Adelaide, Australia at the University of South Australia Campus from Monday 30th January to Wednesday 1st February 2023.
+The 24th annual Population Approach Group in Australia and New Zealand (PAGANZ) meeting will be held in City West campus, University of South Australia (UniSA), Adelaide, South Australia, from Monday 30th January to Wednesday 1st February 2023.

 Population analysis workshops:

 The workshops will consist of lectures and hands-on exercises at a computer.
 During the hands-on exercises, tutors will be available for consultation and assistance.

 The Beginners workshop for NONMEM and the Intermediate workshop will be conducted as parallel sessions.
 The Beginners workshop will introduce the theory and practice of population modelling with NONMEM.
 Attendance at the Intermediate workshop requires experience with the conduct of at least one population approach analysis.